Yao Hill Tribe - History and Culture

 Where do they live?

-In Thailand Mien or Yao hill tribe communities can be found in Chiang Rai, Phayao, Nan, Lampang, Chiang Mai, Phitsanulok and Kamphaeng Phet provinces.
-Most likely you will meet them in Chiang Rai province.
-In Vietnam, they are called “Zao”.
+In Thailand, Mien or Yao hill tribe communities live in Chiang Rai, Phayao, Nan, Lampang, Chiang Mai, Phitsanulok, and Kamphaeng Phet provinces.
+Most likely, you will meet them in Chiang Rai province.
+In Vietnam, they are called “Zao.”
 There are Red and Black Zao in Vietnam.
-Just like the Hmong People the Yao supported the American cause during the Laotian civil war in the 1960s and 70s.
-After the war the Pathet Lao regime started to persecute the Yao people.
-Consequently many of them sought refuge in Thailand and ultimately some of them were able to re-settle in the United States.
+Like the Hmong People, the Yao supported the American cause during the Laotian civil war in the 1960s and 70s.
+After the war, the Pathet Lao regime started to persecute the Yao people.
+Consequently, many of them sought refuge in Thailand, and ultimately some of them were able to resettle in the United States.
 Most of them live on the West Coast.

 Yao subgroups and language

 The Yao hill tribe people have no written script and use Chinese characters.
-Several languages are spoken according to the various subgroups.
-Here are some useful words in the Yao language.
+The various subgroups speak a different language.
+Here are some valid words in the Yao language.